Skip to main content

 In EventCatalog a channel represents the organization and transmission of messages.

 Channels in EventCatalog describe how a messages transport between producers and consumers.
-You can use the channel resource to help your team understand which protocol/technology is used.
+You can use the channels resource to help your team understand how your messages are transported.

-Channels are resources in EventCatalog that you can define in your /channels directory.
+Channels are resources in EventCatalog that you can define in a /channels directory.
+The channel directory can be defined anywhere in your EventCatalog or you can have many channel directories in your EventCatalog.

 Example of a channels are visualized in EventCatalog